 - 2018: Leave of Absence

 Fr.
-Anthony Cipolle was a Catholic priest who served in multiple parishes in the Diocese of Portland.
+Anthony Cipolle was a Catholic priest who served in the Diocese of Portland.
 After initially submitting his application for the priesthood to the Diocese in 2012, the diocese paid for him to complete his undergraduate education and attend the seminary.
-Despite his checkered past, which includes multiple career changes, a son, a marriage, and criminal charges including attempted murder and drug possession, Cipolle’s non-traditional path to the church was finalized when he was ordained in 2017 at the Cathedral of the Immaculate Conception in Portland.
+Despite his checkered past, which includes multiple career changes, a son, a marriage, and criminal charges (including attempted murder, attempted insurance fraud, and drug possession), Cipolle’s non-traditional path to the church was finalized when he was ordained in 2017 at the Cathedral of the Immaculate Conception in Portland.
 He served 18 months as a parochial vicar at St. Paul the Apostle Parish in Bangor until he was removed pending the Diocese’s investigation of his role in the murder of a female parishioner in July 2018.

 In 2022, Horowitz Law represented another female parishioner who alleges she was sexually exploited by Cipolle over the course of several months in late 2018 and early 2019, after Renee Clark was murdered.
 During the course of the case, Horowitz Law learned of many concerns raised by Cipolle’s superiors in the Diocese of Portland about his lack of boundaries with parishioners and his qualifications for counseling parishioners – even before he was ordained a priest.
-The legal case against the Diocese of Portland was ultimately settled without litigation.
+The legal case against the Diocese of Portland was for the failure to protect the vulnerable woman, despite all of the warning signs.
+It ultimately settled without litigation.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Portland in Maine.
 If you need a lawyer because you were sexually abused by a priest in Maine, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Portland now have legal options, but filing deadlines may apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Maine and nationwide.
 We can help.Contact us at 888-283-9922 or [email protected] to discuss your options today.